Monomialization of singular metrics on real surfaces: Resolution of singularities of plane singular foliations

-Moreover if $\beta$ is the point blowing-up $\beta:(S'',E'') \to (S',E'\cup\{\bp'\})$ with center $\bp'$, then $\cF'' := \beta^*\cF'$ only admits simple singularities adapted to $E''$. \end{theorem}
+Moreover if $\beta$ is the point blowing-up $(S'',E'') \to (S',E'\cup\{\bp'\})$ with center $\bp'$, then $\cF'' := \beta^*\cF'$ only admits simple singularities adapted to $E''$. \end{theorem}

-We end this section with the normal form of a local generator of a "desingularized" germ of singular plane foliation $\cF$ adapted to an exceptional divisor $E$ as in Theorem \ref{thm:desing-foliat}.
-Observe that the singular locus $\sing (\cF)$ is contained in the exceptional divisor $E$, by Remark \ref{rem:noether}.
+We end the section with the normal form of a local generator of a "reduced" germ of singular plane foliation $\cF$ with simple singularities adapted to an exceptional divisor $E$ as in Theorem \ref{thm:desing-foliat}.
+By Remark \ref{rem:noether}, the exceptional divisor $E$ contains the singular locus $\sing (\cF)$.

 $\bullet$ Let $\bp \notin E$, then $\omega (\bp) \neq 0$.